Skip to content

 Remote side (this extension):

-• Receives the certificate material from the host extension
+• Receives certificate material from the host extension (the auto-generated dev cert + any user-managed certs configured on the host)

-• Places the PFX in the .NET X509 store (~/.dotnet/corefx/cryptography/x509stores/my/) so ASP.NET and Aspire discover it automatically
+• Places each PFX in the .NET X509 store (~/.dotnet/corefx/cryptography/x509stores/my/) so ASP.NET and Aspire discover it automatically

-• Places the PEM in an OpenSSL trust directory with hash symlinks so curl, wget, and other tools trust it
+• Places each PEM in an OpenSSL trust directory with hash symlinks so curl, wget, and other tools trust it

 • Configures SSL_CERT_DIR to include the trust directory alongside system CA paths